SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-31-how-is-knowledge-work-different.md

 * * *

-## This video has nothing to do with the article, but here it is anyway.
+## That previous list has nothing to do with the following Liszt.

 {% include video id="E1JKd1C7izQ?rel=0" provider="youtube" %}